xmtp/botkit/examples/conversational/README.md

 await context.reply(message);
 ```

-#### Cron for daily subscriptions
+### Cron for daily subscriptions

 Create a cron that sends daily messages to your **redis database** subscribers.
-This bot can run daily or according to your logic.
+This bot can run daily or according to your logic:

 ```jsx
 cron.schedule(